The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Rather darkly pointed out on Blake's 7.
 Dayna, who's black, wonders before one mission if she'd be able to pass for a native on the planet they're visiting.
 Avon assures her that the planet was colonized a long time ago, back when there were laws in place requiring colony projects to include a proportionate number of all ethnic groups.
 Basically, affirmative action in space.
 The implication is that once the Federation overturned those laws, colony projects suddenly got a lot whiter.

-Ursula K. Le Guin was quite unhappy about the Caucasian cast of A Wizard of Earthsea.
+Ursula K. Le Guin was quite unhappy about the white cast of A Wizard of Earthsea.
 In the novels, the protagonist is brown-skinned and his best friend black, and the nation of white folk in The Tombs of Atuan are rather imperialistic and warmongering compared to the other inhabitants of the world.
 This was not reflected in the animated version, which didn't even have the risible excuse of lacking suitable actors.

 In Space Rangers all human characters (apart from one recurring extra) are white.
 Asian actors are cast as aliens.